What should I know about hiring in Bosnia and Herzegovina?

 Personal income tax (PIT) of 10%, in addition to social security contributions, has to be calculated and withheld by an employer with the salary payment.
 There are no additional payroll taxes due in the Federation of Bosnia and Herzegovina.

-Is there 13th salary in Cyprus?
+Is there a 13th salary in Bosnia and Herzegovina?

 There is no requirement for the 13th salary payment in Bosnia and Herzegovina.